 - Association for Direct Instruction

-- LD Online, and in particular for a critique of current mainstream classroom practices, this article.
+- LD Online, and in particular this article.

-- Developmental Disorders of Language and Literacy Network – this is an invitation-only network for those interested in language and literacy difficulties.
-Worth joining for lots of interesting updates and discussions.
+- Developmental Disorders of Language and Literacy Network – this is an invitation-only network for professionals interested in language and literacy difficulties, and eliminating the gap between what reading/spelling researchers know and what happens in classrooms.

-- SpellTalk listserve: this is a professional discussion group about spelling based in the US, which also contains a lot of interesting updates and discussion for those especially interested in spelling.
+- SpellTalk listserve: this is a professional discussion group about spelling based in the US, and a good source of information about current research.

 How literate are Australians?
-Two recent large-scale studies, one of children in grade four and one of adults, suggest that far too many Australians are struggling with reading and spelling.
+Recent large-scale international studies suggest that far too many Australians are struggling with reading and spelling.

 National inquiries into the teaching of reading have been held in Australia, the UK and the USA.